 CV writing is a fine art.
 By the end of university you’ll likely have a broad range of skills and experiences – more than you probably realise – but summarising them in a way that will impress prospective employers is both vital and tricky.

-Engineers can have a particularly difficult job when it comes to crafting a CV because, unlike many graduates, they often need to demonstrate technical knowledge, practical experience and soft skills such as communication.
+Engineers can have a particularly difficult job when it comes to crafting a graduate engineering CV because, unlike many graduates, they often need to demonstrate technical knowledge, practical experience and soft skills such as communication.

 Get the layout right